kasparpalgi/hasura-nodejs-starter/README.md

-# hasura-nodejs-starter
+# hasura-nodejs-express-boilerplate
- This is the hasura bolerplate that works with nodejs-express-typescript-hasura-starter
+This is the Hasura bolerplate that works with nodejs-express-typescript-hasura-starter